jakeyarrington/Code-Test/README.md

 * You can either store the JSON file locally or pull it from the repository, it's up to you.
 * Don't worry about outputting the data back out, we want to see how you edit we want to see how you modify this data.
 * We're not fussy about which version of PHP you use, as long as it's currently supported and stable.

+## That's all folks.
+Please send your completed code back to us where we will review it internally and with yourself.